Raavi-Pranay/project/README.md

-Here's a sample README.md file in Markdown format for your rootkit detection project using stacked machine learning ensembles:

-markdown
-Copy
-Edit
 # Rootkit Detection Using Stacked Machine Learning Ensembles

 This project aims to enhance system security by detecting potential rootkits using a machine learning-based ensemble model.
 A Streamlit web application allows users to input system behavior data manually or via a file to detect rootkit presence.